Himangshu4Das/Library-Management-System/README.md

 # Library-Management-System
-The following project implements various operations of object oriented programming.
+The following project implements various operations of object oriented programming in python.

 Run the app.py for main application. my_functions.py contains various methods for management of book details.